Social media has changed the face of Blogging and Content marketing.

 This is not true.

+Sometimes this doesn’t work.
 Sometimes sharing on too many social media platforms can get you all worked out, reducing the quality of posts you’d share and your ability to drive engagement that will generate results.

 So, before choosing a social media platform, there are certain questions you want to ask yourself…

-Questions like: What’s my target audience and what social media do they hang out the most?
+You want to ask your self questions like: What’s my target audience and what social media do they hang out the most?

 Answering this question is really important, regardless whether you’re selling a service on your blog or not.